kubo/ruby-flite/README.md

-# ruby-flite
+# Ruby Flite

-Ruby-flite is a small speech synthesis library for ruby using [CMU Flite](http://cmuflite.org).
+Ruby Flite is a small speech synthesis library for ruby using [CMU Flite](http://cmuflite.org).

 CMU Flite (festival-lite) is a small, fast run-time synthesis engine developed at CMU and primarily designed for small embedded machines and/or large